Watch the video of "Comcast Newsmakers" above and listen to GSU President, Elaine P. Maimon,

 - School pride and loyalty– A school with an enthusiastic following of its athletic teams is a more vibrant and fun place to be.
 While students connect to their school for a variety of reasons– a professor, a program, the preparation for the workforce it provides– athletics gives students an additional opportunity to connect and strengthen their ties.

 GSU offers 30 undergraduate majors, 23 concentrations and 33 minors in liberal arts, sciences, education, business and health professions.
 And the list is expanding.
-For Fall 2014 are bachelor's degrees offered for theater and performance studies, and gender and sexuality studies.
+For Fall 2014 a bachelor's degree is offered for theater and performance studies.

 GSU also offers 28 master's degrees and five doctoral degrees.
 The newest program is a master's joint degree program in political and justice studies and public administration.

 For those looking to continue their education but aren't looking for a degree per se, GSU offers six undergraduate and 17 graduate-level certificates.
 A new graduate-level clinical mental health counselor certificate for post-master's degree graduate students is now being offered.

 Science wing and library renovations

 Fall of 2014 doesn't just begin a transformational year for GSU's academics and athletics.
 There are physical transformations for the university as well.

 The fall semester means the science wing in E and F buildings will officially open, following a $22.6 million renovation to 80,000 square feet of space.

 The main campus building's original architecture featured open spaces, which was rather common in the late 60s and early 70s.
 However, such a design could not meet growing program needs.
 The university hired LCM Architects to redesign E and F wings and construction began in 2011.